Cape York meteorite: History

 After the local people had been encouraged to report any unusual boulder in the Cape York area, in 1961 a small, complete mass of 7.8 kg, Savik II, was discovered at the coast 1 km east of the site of Savik I. It was found between gneissic boulders at the foot of a cliff by the Eskimo Augo Suerssaq while on a hunting trip.

 In 1963, a fifth major piece of the Cape York meteorite was discovered by Vagn Buchwald on Agpalilik peninsula.
-The Agpalilik meteorite, also known as the Man, weighs about 20 MT, and it is currently on display in the Geological Museum of the University of Copenhagen, Denmark.
+The Agpalilik meteorite, also known as the Man, weighs about 20 t, and it is currently on display in the Geological Museum of the University of Copenhagen, Denmark.

 Tunorput mass was found in September 1984 by Jeremias Petersen, a hunter from the settlement Savigsivik, on the east coast of the Meteorite island near the Ahnighito mass original location (Note: Information about the location of the find was taken from the map in Appelt's 2015 report.).
 It is probably the first meteorite ever to be found in the ocean.
 It was lying very close to the shore, and was exposed at low tide.
 Surveys of the area with a magnetometer in 2012 and georadar in 2014 found no evidence of further large iron fragments on Meteorite island, either buried or on the surface.

 Numerous other small meteorite fragments have been found over the past century, as well as a variety of meteoritic iron artifacts.
 Most of the finds are not precisely coordinated and are not particularly useful for determining the expected meteorite strewn field, but they do reflect the important role that the Cape York meteorite once played as a major source of iron for local people.